Maryam Rajavi: Activism

 A 10-point manifesto published by Rajavi sets out a programme to transform Iran.
-She states her commitment to the Universal Declaration of Human Rights and to other international instruments.
+She states her commitment to the Universal Declaration of Human Rights and to other similar international organizations.
 She calls for the abolition of the death penalty, the creation of a modern legal system and the independence of judges.
 Rajavi would end Tehran's funding of Hamas, Hezbollah and other militant groups and is committed to peaceful coexistence, relations with all countries and respect for the Charter of the United Nations.
 The manifesto also contains the statement that "We recognize private property, private investment and the market economy."
 In June 2020, a majority of members of the USA's House of Representatives backed a "bipartisan resolution" supporting Rajavi and the NCRI's "call for a secular, democratic Iran" while "condemning Iranian state-sponsored terrorism."
 The resolution, backed by 221 lawmakers (including Louie Gohmert and Sheila Jackson Lee), gave support to Rajavi's 10-point plan for Iran's future (which include "a universal right to vote, market economy, and a non-nuclear Iran") while calling on the prevention of "malign activities of the Iranian regime’s diplomatic missions."

+Albania is where most of MEK members are based.
+In 2024 Rajavi said in a statement that Ebrahim Raisi's death "represents a monumental and irreparable strategic blow to the mullahs' supreme leader Ali Khamenei and the entire regime, notorious for its executions and massacres".

+In a similar event on 6 September 2025, Maryam Rajavi joined a crowd of tens of thousands people, celebrating the 60th birthday of the People;s Mojahedin Organization of Iran, in Atomium plaza of Brussels.
+Addressing the crowd she said, “I warn Khamenei and the mullahs beware: The waves of executions will not extinguish the volcano of the Iranian people’s revolt!
+Imprisonment and torture will no longer work.
+Stoking war and destruction or imposing economic suffering on the people of Iran will not save your decaying regime!
+Yes, uprising and overthrow are on the way!”

-2018 Rally incident
+2018 rally incident

 In 2018, Vienna-based Iranian diplomat Asadollah Asadi was tried and sentenced to 20 years in prison in a high-profile case for masterminding a terrorism plot against a rally led by Maryam Rajavi.
 The rally was also attended by civilians and high-profile Westerners scheduled to speak (including Rudy Giuliani, Stephen Harper, and Bill Richardson).